Hit and Run Accidents

 Florida's laws specifically state that you cannot leave the scene of an accident after a crash.
 The law explicitly denotes this requirement for accidents that involve minor injuries, serious bodily injury, property damage, or death.

-If the accident results in an injury that is not considered a serious bodily injury, the driver is still required to "immediately stop the vehicle at the scene of the crash, or as close thereto as possible, and [shall] remain at the scene of the crash until he or she has fulfilled the requirements of s.
+Suppose the accident results in an injury that is not considered a severe bodily injury.
+In that case, the driver is still required to "immediately stop the vehicle at the scene of the crash, or as close thereto as possible, and [shall] remain at the scene of the crash until he or she has fulfilled the requirements of s.
 316.062" according to Florida Statute 316.028(2)(a).

 • Name